top of page

 Every day, using a comb that the beloved one gives is quite sweet and lovely.

-On the Traditional Chinese Wedding day, combing the bride’s hair is a significant rite, which means everything is smooth and lucky, and the new couple stays together happily till their hair turns gray.
+On the Traditional Chinese Wedding day, combing the bride’s hair is an important rite, symbolizing everything is smooth and lucky, and the new couple stays together happily till their hair turns gray.

 The Most Ancient, Historical Token — Hairpin / Zan